Skip to content

 • do not go deeper than control allows

-• stop if discomfort occurs
+• stop if pain or discomfort occurs

 Comment